danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-If you, for some reason, want to perform this batch-based operation sequentially, you once again just have to change which protocol your syncer implements:
+Finally, if you for some reason want to perform this batch-based operation sequentially instead of in parallel, you just have to switch which protocol:

 ```swift
 private class ImageSyncer: SequentialBatchOperator {